 Adah was the perfect dog for bringing on the Middle Fork of the Salmon River

-3. Do you have lifejackets for all the dogs?
+3. Do you have life jackets (PFDs) for all the dogs?

-Even in relatively calm water, a well-fitting lifejacket (like this one from REI) is a good call for all the dog paddlers.
+Even in relatively calm water, a well-fitting life jacket is a good call for all the dogs on the trip.
 They tend to leap out of the boat when you’re in the middle of the river and it might take a minute for you to get to them and pull them back in.
+Here are a few good life jackets (PFDs) for dogs to consider:

 Small dog on stand-up paddleboard